threelogy/threelogy.github.io/_video/celebrity/banjo--sarah.md

 And their SDE song, a motown-hit by Stevie Wonder, quite honestly the most difficult song we ever used in an SDE.
 But based on everyone’s reaction, I think we pulled it off. 😉

 Here’s Banjo and Sarah’s wedding – signed, sealed, delivered! :)

+For bookings, send us an email or call us at +63 2 4344428

+Email: inquiry@threelogyvideo.com

+Thank you for watching! :)